vijaybolleypally/Automator/README.md

 # Automator
-Tests Automation FrameWork
+Browser Automation Framework made of Selenium with Java,TestNG and Maven

-New Frame work with Selenium  and Geb
+In-progress Not ready for version 1.0 will come in very soon